PabloEsGaspar/Quote-Conversion/README.md

 Program receives email with HTML attachment, extracts relevant data from HTML, uses data to create a PDF quote, and returns an email with the PDF quote as an attachment.

 ## User Instructions
-Email HTML files to <quote.conversion@gmail.com>.
+Email HTML file to <quote.conversion@gmail.com>.
 Emails limited to **ONE ATTACHMENT PER EMAIL**.
 Additional attachments from the same email will be ignored.
 Expect to receive response email between 30 seconds and 3 minutes after intital email is sent.

 ## Project Skeleton
 Language: Python 3.7.9<br />